-Green tea, especially matcha green tea, is known as a healthy beverage and people want to know more about it.
-Because everyone is looking for a simple and more natural diet.
+Green tea, especially matcha green tea, is a healthy beverage.
+If you are looking for a simple and more healthful diet, green tea is the perfect answer as part of a plant-based diet.

-Learning how to leverage plant power through plant-based diets is key.
-And the tea plant wins the gold when it comes to harnessing the nutritional power of functional botanicals.
+Tea is a vegetable infusion, and learning to leverage plant power through plant-based diets is vital to a healthy lifestyle.
+The tea plant wins the gold when harnessing the nutritional power of functional botanicals.

 Green tea is made from the leaves of the Camellia sinensis plant.
-The Camellia sinensis plant is also used to produce white, yellow, oolong, black and pu-erh teas.
-The way in which the tea leaves are processed determines the type of tea it will become.
-There are six main categories of tea, which you can read more about here.
+The Camellia sinensis plant produces white, yellow, oolong, black, and Puerh teas.

-Green tea is mainly produced in China and Japan where over 1,500 varieties are found.
+China and Japan produce the most green tea with over 1,500 varieties.
 The complexity and uniqueness of green tea are as boundless as the tea producers themselves, making the choices of green tea quite plentiful.

 China is the historical birthplace of tea and is famed for its green teas.
 Although China produces excellent black tea, 70% of its tea production is green tea.

-There are so many tea artisans making green tea in these countries that it becomes difficult to describe green tea in any one way.
+There are so many tea artisans making green tea in these countries that it becomes challenging to describe green tea in any one way.
 The best way to learn about green tea is to drink it.
-Because truthfully, tea is a culinary art and needs to be tasted to be appreciated.
+Because truthfully, tea is a culinary art.
+It helps if you taste it to appreciate it.

 Black tea is usually preferred in western countries, but as green tea becomes more popular, so do the opportunities for trying different types.
-The quest for how to drink green tea every day becomes easier and easier.
+The quest to drink green tea every day becomes more accessible and effortless.

 If you think you don’t like green tea, try a different variety.
-If you are new to green tea, read on and I will give you some recommendations as a starting point.
+If you are new to green tea, read on for some recommendations to get you started.

 How is Green Tea Made?